-ACT Test scores are accepted by most colleges across the US along with the application forms for admission to various courses offered by them.
-The ACT is a standardized paper and pencil test conducted in various test centers across the US.
-The ACT Test scores bring all applicants to a common platform for evaluation by the college admission committees.
+ACT scores are accepted by most colleges across the US along with the application forms for admission to various courses offered by them.
+This is a standardized paper and pencil test conducted in various test centers across the United States.
+These scores bring all applicants to a common platform for evaluation by the college admission committees.

-The content tested by the ACT is of the high school level and so your ACT scores have a direct correlation with your knowledge and understanding of the fundamentals of various subjects taught during your high school studies.
-The ACT Test consists of 4 sub tests, one each for English, Math, Science and Reading subject areas.
-Your ACT score sheet consists of sub scores of each of the sub tests and a composite ACT score which is an average of the 4 sub test scores.
-You may also exercise the option of taking the ACT Writing Test, the scores of which may be required by certain colleges.
-If you have taken the ACT writing test too, then the Writing sub score and an additional English Writing sub score will also be available in your ACT score sheet.
+The content tested in the examination is of the high school level and so your scores have a direct correlation with your knowledge and understanding of the fundamentals various subjects taught during your high school studies.
+The examination consists of 4 sub tests, one each for English, Math, Science and Reading subject areas.
+Your report consists of sub scores of each of the sub tests and a composite score which is an average of the 4 sub test scores.
+You may also exercise the option of taking the Writing Test, the scores of which may be required by certain colleges.
+If you have taken the writing test, then the Writing sub score and an additional English Writing sub score will also be available in your score sheet.

-Since the content assessed by the ACT test is of the high school level, therefore, it may seem that preparing for the ACT test is an easy task.
-But, it is a known fact that you cannot do well in any test without adequate preparation and the ACT Test is no exception.
-You can initialize your ACT prep by taking a diagnostic practice test.
-This will help you identify your weak areas and strong subject areas.
-You can then plan your ACT prep in such a way that you are able to lay adequate emphasis on improving your weaknesses.
-You can decide to either go in for ACT prep classes or an online ACT prep course.
-You can even opt for carrying out self study for your ACT prep.
-There are a number of ACT Guide books readily available in most bookstores and also on the internet.
-These ACT Guide books contain information about the ACT test and will also contain practice tests which will help you familiarize yourself with the type of questions asked in the Act Test.
-A number of institutions that conduct ACT prep courses provide you with ACT Guides along with other ACT study material.
+Since the content assessed by this examination is of the high-school level, therefore, it may seem that preparing for this test is an easy task.
+However, it is a known fact that you cannot do well in any test without adequate preparation and this exam is no exception.
+You can initialize your preparation by taking a diagnostic practice test.
+This will help you identify your weak areas and strong, subject areas.
+You can then plan your study schedule in such a way that you are able to lay adequate emphasis on improving your weaknesses.
+You can decide to either go in for coaching classes or for an online preparatory course.
+You can even consider self study for the examination.
+There are a number of guide books readily available in most bookstores and also on the internet.
+These books contain information about the exam and they also contain practice tests that will help you familiarize yourself with the type of questions asked in the actual examination.
+A number of institutions that offer prep courses provide you with ACT Guides along with other study materials.

-If you do not want to join ACT Prep classes because of financial constraints, then you can decide to prepare for the ACT test by self study.
+If you do not want to join preparation classes because of financial constraints, then you can decide to prepare for the test on your own.
 After you've identified the subject areas which need extensive review, you can accordingly plan to buy relevant study material.

-You will find a number of web sites on the internet that provide you with guidelines for ACT prep.
-You can also gain access to various test taking strategies which will help you to score high in the ACT test.
-Generally students plan to take the ACT test when they are in junior year of high school and since the content tested by the ACT test is of the high school level, you may not need a variety of study material to carry out your ACT study.
-Getting hold of a couple of ACT Guide books and familiarizing yourself with the format of the test is probably all that you will need for doing well in the ACT test.
-You should intersperse your ACT study with a number of practice tests.
-The more you practice the better will be the chances of your scoring high in the actual ACT test.
-The ACT test is a timed exam, that is, there is a fixed time period for completing each sub test of the ACT test.
-Adequate practice will ensure that you will be able to adhere to the laid down timings on the day of the actual ACT test.
+You will find a number of web sites on the internet that provide you with guidelines to prepare for the test.
+You can also gain access to various test taking strategies which will help you to score high in the same.
+Generally, students plan to take the ACT when they are in junior year of high school and since the content tested by the exam is of the high-school level, you may not need a variety of study materials to carry out your preparation.
+Getting hold of a couple of books and familiarizing yourself with the format of the test is probably all that you will need for doing well in it.
+You should intersperse your study with a number of practice tests.
+The more you practice the better will be the chances of your scoring high in the actual test.
+This examination is timed, that is, there is a fixed time period for completing each sub test.
+Adequate practice will ensure that you will be able to adhere to the laid down timings on the day of the actual exam.
 After each practice test that you take, you should assess yourself and gauge whether you have been able to make any improvements.
-If you feel that you are not able to make a noteworthy difference to your scores in the practice tests by carrying out self study, you may choose to take an online ACT prep course or attend ACT classes.
-Forming a study group with other students who are also taking the ACT test at the same time as you are is also a good option.
+If you feel that you are not able to make a noteworthy difference to your scores in the practice tests, you can consider opting for an online prep course or attend classes for ACT.
+Forming a study group with other students who are also taking the same examination at the same time as you are is also a good option.
 You will learn a lot by interacting with each other.

 You will find a host of practice tests available on the internet.
-Some web sites even offer you ACT practice tests absolutely free of cost.
-ACTs official web site, www.actstudent.org is one such web site There are other web sites like www.actonlineprep.com, www.kaptest.com, www.testmasters.com and www.testpreppractice.net that offer exhaustive information on ACT preparation, online ACT prep courses and ACT Guide books.
-You can search for and buy a number of Act Guide books on www.amazon.com.
-You can access the ACT Trainer Software in www.powerprep.com that offers you a number of practice questions from the content tested on the ACT Test.
+Some web sites even offer you practice tests absolutely free of cost.
+ACT's official web site, www.actstudent.org is one such web site There are other web sites like: www.actonlineprep.com, www.kaptest.com, www.testmasters.com and www.testpreppractice.net that offer exhaustive information on preparation, online prep courses and books.
+You can search for and buy a number of books on www.amazon.com.
+You can access the ACT Trainer Software in www.powerprep.com that offers you a number of practice questions from the content tested in the ACT.

 Go to page: Act Guide - Page 1 : Act Guides - Page 2